Emilyempa/Uppgift3/README.md

 This is school work, assignment number 3

-I´m learning git commands and seeing the changes i make i both VScode and GitHub
+I´m learning git commands and seeing the changes I make in both VScode and GitHub